PTSD Symptoms In Women: Signs, Causes, and Treatment

 What is PTSD?

-Post-traumatic stress disorder, or PTSD, is a mental health condition that may occur in women who have experienced a scary, shocking, dangerous or traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or rape.
+Post-traumatic stress disorder (PTSD) is a mental health condition that may develop in women after experiencing a frightening, shocking, dangerous, or traumatic event—such as a natural disaster, serious accident, terrorist act, war or combat, or sexual assault.

 Are Women More Likely to Develop PTSD?

-In a more recent study, it was found that women have a two to three times higher risk of developing PTSD compared to men.
-The lifetime prevalence of the disease is about 10 to 12% in women and 5 – 6% in men.
+A more recent study found that women have a two- to three-times higher risk of developing PTSD than men, with lifetime prevalence around 10–12% in women versus 5–6% in men.

 What Causes PTSD in Women?

-- Physical assaults, sexual assaults, sexual abuse, sexual violence or torture
+• Physical or sexual assault, sexual abuse, or torture

-- Emotional abuse or physical abuse, such as domestic violence, childhood abuse or even threats of violence
+• Emotional or physical abuse, such as domestic violence or childhood abuse

-- Traumatic events at work or bad remote working experiences
+• Traumatic events at work or stressful remote working conditions

-- Wars, natural disasters, terrorist attacks, spread of critical viruses such as the COVID-19 pandemic
+• Wars, natural disasters, terrorist attacks, or critical viruses like COVID-19

 What Are the Signs and Symptoms of PTSD In Women?

-In a 2015 study published by the Journal of Anxiety Disorders, it was found that women experience more distress than men on almost all symptoms identified in a PTSD checklist, which contains 17 items that maps the main symptoms of PTSD.
+A 2015 study published by the Journal of Anxiety Disorders found that women experience more distress than men across almost all PTSD checklist items (17 items measuring core PTSD symptoms).

 Common symptoms of intrusive memories may include getting recurrent and distressing memories or flashbacks of the traumatic event, nightmares and dreams about the traumatic event or experiencing severe emotional distress or physical reactions to something that reminds you of the traumatic event.